Ray Fisher (baseball): Early life

 Nicknamed "Pick" (short for the freshwater fish pickerel), Fisher was an all-around athlete who played football, basketball, baseball, and competed in track events, though his father permitted sports only if the farm work was done.
 He played on Vermont's 1904 State Championship football team and was offered multiple college scholarships in football, but his real love was baseball.
 He stayed on in his hometown, attending Middlebury College.

 Professional career

 Semi-pro and minor leagues

 After stellar performances on the college mound, he was offered a position pitching with a semi-pro team in Valleyfield, Quebec in the summer of 1907.
 In 1908 and 1909 he pitched in the minor leagues for Hartford in the Connecticut League, going 12–1 in his first partial season (batting .304) and 25–4 the following year with 243 strikeouts.
+Because of his contract with Hartford, Fisher was no longer eligible to play on the Middlebury team, but he served as Middlebury's coach in 1910 during his Senior year.
 Fisher jumped at the first major league opportunity to come his way, thinking it might be the only offer he would get, and his contract was sold to the New York Highlanders (Yankees).
 He soon learned, however, that the New York Giants and Boston Red Sox were also interested in signing him.
 He reported to the Highlanders in 1910 following his graduation from Middlebury, bringing along—to the amusement of his new teammates—his homemade bat from off the farm.